tq-jappy/redmine_query_with_version/README.md

 $ rm -f {REDMINE_ROOT}/plugins/redmine_query_with_version
 ```

-## How to use
+## How to Use

-1. Go to an issues page.
+1. Go to an project issues page: ``/project/{project_identifier}/issues``
-2. Select target version and click custom query name in the sidebar.
+2. Select the target version, and click custom query name link in the sidebar.
-NOTE: If you choose blank (default), this plugin does not affects the Redmine.
+NOTE: If you choose blank option(default), this plugin do nothing.

 ## Contributions